 - Help plan and promote special and reoccurring events, such as volunteer, education, and fundraising events.

-- Assist with digital marketing strategies and contribute to the federation website and social media channels.
+- Assist with digital marketing strategies and contribute to the Federation’s website and social media channels.

 - Assist with volunteer management, which includes corresponding with existing and prospective volunteers, organizing volunteer events and supplies, and participating in volunteer events.

-- Help develop and implement education activities and materials focused on coastal habitat restoration.
+- Help develop and implement educational activities and materials focused on coastal habitat restoration.